 Active Travel Asia almost always posts three times a day.
 While Intrepid Travel, generally have two posts.

 Is your content working its magic?

-How good is your content?
+How good is your content on your tour business Facebook page?
 Do your fans find themselves drawn to your page or do they just scroll past your post?
 Do some posts work better than others?